tomrake/tomrake.github.io/_posts/2019-07-30-Critic-Build-a-CYGWIN-Environment.md

 layout: post
 catagories: [cygwin, docker, base-environment, critic]
 ---
-# This Critic close see Cycle 2
+# This Critic closed see Cycle 2

 # Critic of Build a CYGWIN environment in docker.

-## AddUser needs debgging fails to work as expected
+## AddUser needs debugging, fails to work as expected

 ## Build the base CYGWIN environment.